mohamuhsin/react-restaurant/README.md

 That's how the complete project was done.

-For any inquiries feel free to contact me at moha@iventics.com
+For any inquiries feel free to email me at moha@iventics.com